-The Claudia Black Young Adult Center in Wickenburg, Arizona, provides an intensive, experientially-based 45-day treatment program for young adults ages 18 to 26 who are struggling with unresolved emotional trauma, addiction, have a dual diagnosis or who have failed past addiction treatments.
-Dr. Claudia Black – renowned author, speaker, and trainer who has been working with family systems and addictive disorders since the 1970s – is the clinical architect of the Claudia Black Young Adult Center.
-In a safe and nurturing community composed of their peers, young adults are guided on their journey of recovery by examining the underlying causes of addiction and co-occurring disorders.
+The Claudia Black Young Adult Center in Wickenburg, Arizona, provides an intensive, experientially-based 45-day treatment program for young adults ages 18 to 26.
+For those who are struggling with emotional trauma, addiction, have a dual diagnosis or who have failed past addiction treatments.
+Additionally young adults are guided to their journey of recovery.
+By examining the underlying causes of addiction and co-occurring disorders.
 The goal is for these individuals to gain the courage to face difficult issues, including grief and loss; heal from emotional trauma; and become accountable for their own feelings, behaviors, and recovery.

-Contact us today or call 866-985-0332 to learn more about how our world-class treatment program can empower your child and set them on a course for success.
+Contact us today or call 866-985-0332.
+Learn more about how our world-class treatment program can empower your child and set them on a course for success.